Maestro-Zacht/aa-charlink/README.md

 A user can be audited by clicking on the link on the `Main Character` column.

-NEW: Users can now audit the apps they have access to.
+App Audit: Users can now audit character based on the apps they have access to.
 Select the app you want to audit from the dropdown menu in the audit page.
+Admin App status: users with `is_superuser` can now see the list of imported apps and the ones with issues with the import.

 ## Installation